Climate-Refugee-Stories/crs-website/content/stories/Climate-Refugees-Post.md

 - Anyone who identifies themselves as such?

 Climate Refugee Stories project contributor Tanaya Dutta Gupta writes:
-{{< center >}}
-"When we think of violence, and people fleeing violence, we think of refugees.
+> When we think of violence, and people fleeing violence, we think of refugees.
 But what about internal migrants who, without crossing international borders, are nevertheless crossed by violent border-like effects and bordering processes, exacerbated by climate and other crises?
-Perhaps moving beyond debates around labels like “climate refugees” as a category of concern, to recognize climate refugee-ness as an emergent condition of concern can take us a step towards addressing such questions."
+Perhaps moving beyond debates around labels like “climate refugees” as a category of concern, to recognize climate refugee-ness as an emergent condition of concern can take us a step towards addressing such questions.
-{{< /center >}}

 Here, we invite storytellers and audiences to debate and define climate refugees for themselves.